tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 } ExtendedKeyUpdateResponseStatus;

 struct {
+   ExtendedKeyUpdateType update_type;
+   select (update_type) {
+      case extended_key_update_request: {
+          KeyShareEntry key_share;
+      }
+      case extended_key_update_response: {
           ExtendedKeyUpdateResponseStatus status;
-  select (ExtendedKeyUpdateResponse.status) {
+          select (status) {
              case accepted: KeyShareEntry key_share;
              case retry:    uint8 delay;
           }
-} ExtendedKeyUpdateResponse;
+      }

-struct {
+      case new_key_update: {
+          /* empty */
+      }
+   };
-} NewKeyUpdate;
+} ExtendedKeyUpdate;
 ~~~

-key_share:  Key share information.
-The contents of this field
-  are determined by the specified group and its corresponding
-  definition.
-The structures are defined in {{I-D.ietf-tls-rfc8446bis}}.

-status:  Response to ExtendedKeyUpdateRequest.
-This status field indicates
-  whether responder accepted or declined Extended Key Update Request.

-delay:  Delay in seconds for the initiator to retry the request.

-There are three rejection reasons defined:

-1. `retry`: request was declined temporarily as responder is too busy.
-In this case ExtendedKeyUpdateResponse contains delay in seconds for initiator
-to retry.
-Initiator MUST NOT retry within this interval and SHOULD retry after
-it lapsed.
-Note that responder MAY apply an overall rate limit to extended key
-update that would not be specific to given TLS session.
-If initiator cannot
-proceed without immediate Extended Key Update it MUST terminate the connection
-with TLS alert "extended_key_update_required" (alert number TBD).

-2. `rejected`: request was declined permanently.
-Initiator MUST NOT retry and
-if it cannot proceed without Extended Key Update it MUST terminate the
-connection with alert "extended_key_update_required" (alert number TBD).

-3. `clashed`: request was declined because responder already initiated its own
-extended key update.

-The exchange has the following steps:

-1. Initiator sends a ExtendedKeyUpdateRequest message, which contains
-a key share.
-While an extended key update is in progress, the initiator
-MUST NOT initiate further key updates.

-2. On receipt of the ExtendedKeyUpdateRequest message, the responder
-sends the ExtendedKeyUpdateResponse message.
-If the responder accepts the
-request, it sets the status to `accepted` and includes its own key share.
-If the responder declines the request, it sets the status accordingly and
-does not include the key share.
-While an extended key update is in progress,
-the responder MUST NOT initiate further key updates.

-3. On receipt of the ExtendedKeyUpdateResponse message with `accepted` status,
-the initiator is able to derive a secret key based on the exchanged key shares.
-The NewKeyUpdate message is intentionally an empty structure that triggers
-the transition to new keying material.

-4. After the Initiator sends a NewKeyUpdate message it MUST update its
-send keys.
-On receipt of the NewKeyUpdate message by the responder, it MUST update
-its receive keys.
-In response, the responder transmits a NewKeyUpdate message
-and MUST update its sending keys.

-5. After receiving the NewKeyUpdate message from the responder, the initiator
-MUST update its receive keys.

-Both sender and receiver MUST encrypt their NewKeyUpdate messages with
-the old keys.
-Both sides MUST ensure that the NewKeyUpdate encrypted
-with the old key is received before accepting any messages encrypted
-with the new key.

-If TLS peers independently initiate the extended key update
-procedure and the requests cross in flight, the ExtendedKeyUpdateRequest
-message with the lower lexicographic order for the key_exchange value
-in the KeyShareEntry will be rejected by the responder using `clashed` status
-in ExtendedKeyUpdateResponse message.
-This approach prevents each side incrementing
-keys by two generations.
+Fields:

+* `update_type`: the subtype of the `ExtendedKeyUpdate` message.
+* `key_share`: key share information.
+The contents of this field are determined by the specified group and its corresponding definition (see {{I-D.ietf-tls-rfc8446bis}}).
+* `status`: response to an `extended_key_update_request`.
+Indicates whether the responder accepted or declined the request.
+* `delay`: delay in seconds for the initiator to retry the request when `status == retry`.

+There are three rejection reasons:

+1. `retry`: request declined temporarily (responder is too busy).
+In this case the message includes a `delay` in seconds.
+The initiator MUST NOT retry within this interval and SHOULD retry after it elapses.
+The responder MAY apply an overall rate limit not specific to a single TLS session.
+If the initiator cannot proceed without an immediate Extended Key Update it MUST terminate the connection with the TLS alert `"extended_key_update_required"` (alert number TBD).

+2. `rejected`: request declined permanently.
+The initiator MUST NOT retry and, if it cannot proceed without Extended Key Update, MUST terminate the connection with `"extended_key_update_required"` (alert number TBD).

+3. `clashed`: request declined because the responder has already initiated its own extended key update.

+# TLS 1.3 Exchange Steps

+The following steps are taken by a TLS 1.3 implementation; the steps executed with DTLS 1.3 differ slightly.

+1. The initiator sends `ExtendedKeyUpdate(request)` carrying a `KeyShareEntry`.
+While an extended key update is in progress, the initiator MUST NOT initiate another key update.

+2. Upon receipt, the responder sends `ExtendedKeyUpdate(response)`.
+If the responder accepts the request, it sets `status=accepted` and includes its own `KeyShareEntry`.
+If the responder declines, it sets the appropriate status and omits the `KeyShareEntry`.
+While an extended key update is in progress, the responder MUST NOT initiate another key update.

+3. Upon receipt of an `ExtendedKeyUpdate(response)` with `status=accepted`, the initiator derives the new secrets from the exchanged key shares.
+The subsequent `ExtendedKeyUpdate(new_key_update)` is an intentionally empty structure that triggers the switch to the new keying material.

+4. After the initiator sends `ExtendedKeyUpdate(new_key_update)` it MUST update its send keys.
+Upon receipt of this message, the responder MUST update its receive keys and then send `ExtendedKeyUpdate(new_key_update)`, after which it MUST update its send keys.

+5. After receiving the responder’s `ExtendedKeyUpdate(new_key_update)`, the initiator MUST update its receive keys.

+Both sender and receiver MUST encrypt their `ExtendedKeyUpdate(new_key_update)` messages with the old keys.
+Both sides MUST ensure that the `new_key_update` encrypted with the old key is received before accepting any messages encrypted with the new key.

+If TLS peers independently initiate the extended key update and the requests cross in flight, the `ExtendedKeyUpdate(request)` with the lower lexicographic order of the `key_exchange` value in `KeyShareEntry` MUST be rejected with `status=clashed` in the corresponding `ExtendedKeyUpdate(response)`.
+This prevents each side from advancing keys by two generations.

+The handshake framing uses a single `HandshakeType` for this message (see {{fig-handshake}}).

 ~~~
       struct {